 Bryan Mechell is a trial lawyer and registered patent attorney with experience in complex patent litigation.
-He focuses on new and cutting-edge technologies in order to help large companies, small businesses, and inventors assess and protect the value of their intellectual property.
-Bryan regularly represents clients as both plaintiffs and defendants in various phases of litigation—including trial proceedings conducted by the Patent Trial and Appeal Board—and has experience identifying and implementing strategies to clearly and persuasively present complex legal and technical issues in order to drive business-oriented solutions.
+Bryan focuses his practice on new and cutting-edge technologies in order to help large companies, small businesses, and inventors assess and protect the value of their intellectual property.
+Bryan regularly represents clients as both plaintiffs and defendants in various phases of litigation—including trial proceedings conducted by the Patent Trial and Appeal Board—and enjoys working with clients to implement strategies that clearly and persuasively present complex legal and technical issues in order to drive business-oriented solutions.

 Bryan has advised clients in a wide variety of markets and technical fields, including:

 • IoT and AI software technologies